 What does Manjit’s Kitchen offer that other places in the city don’t?

 Our staff team is mainly women… women who were homecooks prior to joining us.
 We’re embracing a style and type of cooking that often doesn’t make its way to the high street which means it’s something really different for people to try and get into.

 What do you think makes Leeds so awesome?
 Where do you like to hang out?

 People in Leeds really support stuff!
 Whenever we have done events or tried new things people come out and give it a go and this makes innovation and change possible in the city.
 There is a large community eager to try new things and support quality.

-What are your favourite treatments?
+What are your favourite dishes?
 And what are the most popular?

 We do the Thali plates at the market which are a healthy balanced meal for £5.
 We have also just brewed our own Beer with Ridgeside Brewery in Meanwood and now have it on keg at the cafe it’s called “Manjit’s Session IPA”.

 In terms of the most popular it’s always the Chilli Paneer Wrap!
 A dish that has been with me for six years and we have taken it everywhere from Oakwood Market to Man City’s end of season party!

 Finally, describe Manjit’s Kitchen in three words…